 Reconciling anthropogenic climate change with observed temperature 1998 – 2008.

 It is good news that the authors recognise that there has been no global temperature increase since 1998.
 Even after the standstill appears time and again in peer-reviewed scientific studies, many commentators still deny its reality.
+We live in the warmest decade since thermometer records began about 150 years ago, but it hasn’t gotten any warmer for at least a decade.

 The researchers tweak an out-of-date climate computer model and cherry-pick the outcome to get their desired result.
 They do not use the latest data on the sun’s influence on the Earth, rendering their results of academic interest only.

+They blame China’s increasing coal consumption that they say is adding particles into the atmosphere that reflect sunlight and therefore cool the planet.
 The effect of aerosols and their interplay with other agents of combustion is a major uncertainty in climate models.
 Moreover, despite China’s coal burning, data indicate that in the past decade the amount of aerosols in the atmosphere has not increased.

 The researchers seek to explain the temperature standstill between 1998 and 2008.
 They say that the global temperature has increased since then.